jellehak/yellowmind/README.md

 > YellowMind is a machine learning library for running Convolutional Neural Network (CNN) in the browser or NodeJs.

 # Goal
-Make the training and running of Convolutional Neural Network (CNN) as easy as possible.
+Make training and running of Convolutional Neural Network (CNN) as easy as possible.

 # Big thanks
 - Most of the underlaying library is based on the great work of DenseInL2 https://github.com/DenseInL2/webcnn.
 This library has been extended to allow creating machine learning networks purely from JSON.